 According to Irish folklore, it was said that the cure for a hangover was to bury the ailing person up to the neck in moist river sand.
 This is obviously not a recommended hangover cure, but it is a fun bit of trivia that may put a smile on your face this morning.

-We'll leave you with that.
-Now go to the kitchen get a glass of water then wander back to bed.
+And, with that, it's time for you to head to the kitchen for a glass of water then wander back to bed.